Staff / Management

 Pros

-• Easy to work out and you know what your monthly outlay on wages is.
+• Easy to work out, and you know in advance what your monthly outlay on wages is.

 Cons

-• You could be paying staff to be sitting around doing nothing if they’re not busy.
-You need to know your utilisation percentage (tells you what capacity your team and each individual is working to) which you can easily get from Phorest Salon Software.
+• You could be paying staff to sit around doing nothing if they’re not busy.
+You need to know your utilisation percentage (tells you what capacity your team and each individual is working to) which you can easily find in your Phorest reporting section.

-In my opinion: Of these two salon pay structures, salary works better as it’s much less hassle for you.
-You know how much salary goes out each month and you can budget for it.
-However, you’ve really got to make sure that everyone in the team is working to agreed utilisation figures.
+In my opinion: Of the two pay structures outlined, salary works better as it’s less hassle for business owners, and more stable for employees.
+In this structure, you know how much salary goes out each month, and you can budget for it.
+However, you’ve got to make sure that everyone in the team is working to agreed utilisation figures to ensure a successful set-up on both ends.
+Hosting regular one-to-one meetings and discussing expectations with underperforming staff members is a good tool to implement when offering salaried positions.

 Hourly Pay vs Commission